The Mekong Basin

 The Mekong River Basin is home to a large variety of ethnic groups.
 Millions of people are heavily dependent on Mekong Basin fisheries for food and income.
 No wonder the Mekong River Basin supports the most important fresh-water fisheries in the world, with estimated annual fish production in the basin of between 2.3 and 3 million tonnes annually.
 The freshwater environments of the Mekong River Basin support well over 500 species of fish, making the Mekong one of the most biodiverse rivers in the world.

-Drainage Area: 795,000 km2.
-The Mekong Basin is home to the Mekong River, a large transboundary river with approximate length of 4350 km.
+- Drainage Area: 795,000 km2.
+The Mekong Basin is home to the Mekong River, a large transboundary river with an approximate length of 4350 km.

-Jurisdiction: Borders six countries: China, Myanmar (Burma), Laos, Thailand, Cambodia and Vietnam.
-Mouth is at the South China Sea.
-The four downstream counties have formed the Mekong River commission.
+- Jurisdiction: Borders six countries: China, Myanmar (Burma), Laos, Thailand, Cambodia, and Vietnam.
+The mouth is at the South China Sea.
+The four downstream counties have formed the Mekong River Commission.

-- Seasons are separated into wet and dry season.
+- Seasons are separated into the wet and dry seasons.
 The wet season is characterized by intense rain and monsoons.

 - Deforestation has also contributed to a loss of biodiversity across the region.

 Tracking Change In The Mekong

 The Tracking Changes Project funded by SSHRC is working primarily with ethnic Lao people living in northeastern Thailand (particularly Ubon Ratchathani Province), southern Laos (particularly Champasak Province), and northeastern Cambodia (particularly Stung Treng Province) to investigate wild fish, fish migrations, and associated capture fisheries.